 After a very magical day at Magic Kingdom, we said goodbye to Mom and Grandy before using our last FastPass+ reservation of the day to ride The Many Adventures of Winnie the Pooh.
 We bounced around the blacklights in our honey pots and then exited the ride just a bit before 6pm, with the party festivities set to being at 7pm.
 There were little stations popping up around the park now where partygoers could get their special wristbands and timeguides for the party, so we stopped at one in Fantasyland and waited in a short line.
 Once we were all sorted it was off to the circus!

 Grandy had given us each $20 to buy a special party souvenir- you are never too old for gifts from grandma!
 We happily purchased light up necklaces of big colorful Christmas lights at the Big Top souvenir store to get in the spirit.
 We were just in regular park clothes but were amazed by the custom shirts, Christmasy PJs, and elaborate outfits we saw!
 We explored the circus area a bit, enjoying short wait times for the Barnstomer mini-coaster and classic Dumbo rides.
-People were already lining up for a character meet-and-greet that would be taking place there during the party, but when consulting the map we found that there was actually no specific character info given!
+People were already lining up for a character meet-and-greet that would be taking place there during the party, but when consulting the map we found that there was actually no specific info given about which character would be there.
 We gave it a miss, deciding we would rather ride rides and see shows than wait in line for characters.

 It was about 6:45pm now, and my sister checked Disney parks app to find that the ever popular Seven Dwarfs Mine Train ride had only a 20 minute wait!
 We dashed there along with many other guests and a cast member waiting out front warned us it may have gone up to 30 minutes.
 No bother, we hadn’t been able to reserve a FastPass+ for it so we were just happy to get to ride.
 I really enjoyed the queue area here, it is so beautifully crafted and really feels like you are in a scene from the movie!
 There were a few interacting activities along the way too, to keep idle hands busy.
 We ended up waiting almost exactly 25 minutes and really enjoyed the tame little coaster.